rbontekoe/BAWJ/docs/src/chapter3.md

 Pages = ["chapter3.md"]
 ```

-We start with an procedure `Invoicing` we want to automate with Julia.
-Next, we will look at the requirements set by domain driven design.
-We end with the `design` we will implement.
+First, let's look at some terms and definitions.
+Next, the procedure `Invoicing` that we will automate with Julia.
+Then, we take a look at the requirements set by domain-driven design.
+We close with the `design` to we will implement.

 ---